Shy-Ta/expression-evaluator-demo/README.md

 As you may have guessed all the functions can be used in conjunction so feel free to explore.
 All the tests mentioned in the examples above can be found in this maven project.

-Do let me know your experience and any feedback you may have.
+Do let me know your experience and any questions or feedback you may have.